Parthvsquare/firefox-simpletheme/Read.md

 ---

-## Steps for applying this configuration
+## Steps for applying this configuration:

 - Type about:profiles into your urlbar and go to the page
 - Open the root directory folder specified on the page